-My own personal recommendation is stick to a well powered DAP such as the DX200 with AMP1 or a solid state portable amp such as the RHA L1 or the ALO Audio RX.
+My own personal recommendation is to stick to a well-powered DAP such as the DX200 with AMP1 or a solid-state portable amp such as the RHA L1 or the ALO Audio RX.
 You can get away with a FiiO A5 also but I find it is not as refined in the upper mids as the mid-fi portable amps and DAPs.

 IEM Efficiency Comparisons